In this age of digital revolution, there are multiple ways to make money as a musician!

 ccmixter.org. is a very cool website that helps musicians, vocalists, and DJ/ Producers connect.

-Musicians upload original samples + vocalists upload a Capella’s = Producer or DJ creates remix
+Musicians upload original samples + vocalists upload a Capella’s = Producer or DJ creates a remix

 If you wrote some music lyrics or even poems, you can sell them online.